 If you didn’t work, volunteer, or study during your gap year and are concerned about the gap on your CV, consider creating a skills-based CV to direct attention away from when you were and weren’t working.

 Skills-based CVs list your knowledge areas and skills as if they were work experience entries, so gap years won’t be immediately apparent.
-You can then address the gap year during the job interview.
+You can then address the gap year when you make a cover letter or during the job interview.